 In 1902 he was invited to ‘Let it Blaw’ as a Guest of the Club but was unable to attend.
-In 1908, he was again invited as the Club’s Guest to propose the Toast to the Immortal Memory of Burns, and on that occasion he accepted the invitation.
+In 1908, he was again invited as the Club’s Guest to propose the Toast to the Immortal Memory of Burns, and on that occasion he accepted.
 In his report of the Supper, Club Secretary John Fairbairn wrote “In replying to his Toast, the Chairman, George Y. Robertson, “thanked the Rev. Gentleman for his kindness in coming to propose the Toast, and that his kindness was all the more appreciated from the fact of it being the first occasion in the history of the Club on which a clergyman had been present.
 The elevated tone of his remarks, the reverent attitude to all that was good in Burns, and the Judicial Consideration of the Conditions and Circumstances of Burns’ life were all in keeping with the highest Christian charity.”
 The company rose and drank the health of the Reverend Gentleman with overflowing cordiality.”

 And so began David Stewart’s long association with ‘Let it Blaw.’
 He was an ever present at annual Suppers and, in addition to proposing Toasts and giving Replies, frequently contributed to the harmony of the evenings with song and verse.
 When ‘Let it Blaw’ was founded in 1881, the village of Balerno lay in the Currie Parish which is why David, the Currie Parish Minister, was appointed the Club’s Chaplain, an Office he held for so long.
 The Balerno United Free Church existed in those days, but it wasn’t until 1929 that Balerno Parish was formed and the Rev. David B. Turner of United Free Church became Balerno’s first parish minister.